Generic Name: Lorazepam Injection Solution (lor AZ e pam)

 - Keep all drugs in a safe place.
 Keep all drugs out of the reach of children and pets.

 - This medicine comes with an extra patient fact sheet called a Medication Guide.
 Read it with care.
-Read it again each time this medicine is refilled.
-If you have any questions about Ativan, please talk with the doctor, pharmacist, or other health care provider.
+Read it again each time Ativan (lorazepam injection solution) is refilled.
+If you have any questions about Ativan (lorazepam injection solution), please talk with the doctor, pharmacist, or other health care provider.

 - If you think there has been an overdose, call your poison control center or get medical care right away.
 Be ready to tell or show what was taken, how much, and when it happened.